10 Free DIY Stair Railings You Can Build Today (With Pictures)

 This unique handrail is cobbled together from industrial-looking galvanized steel pipe, flanges, and a handful of fittings.
 The fittings help the pipe secure to the flanges, requiring no metal cutting.
 The plan was specifically designed for tall, narrow stairways, but it could be adapted to fit any type of stairs.
 As for the spray paint, use any color that states it’s good for galvanized steel.

-4. Wrought Iron Spindles
+4. Wrought Iron Spindles by The Lady DIY

 |What you’ll need:||Wrought iron spindles, wrought iron baluster shoes, hot glue gun with glue, saw with metal cutting blade|